banditrider/locomotivecms-dev-box/README.md

 #### Hints:

+- If you have trouble SSHing into your box (on Windows, with `vagrant ssh`) then add the path to a ssh.exe (e.g. included with Git or clients like SourceTree) to your host system's path variable.
+That did the trick for me.
 - You can leave your VM by typing exit when you're SSHed into your VM.
 - Need to destroy your VM?
 Use `vagrant destroy`.
-- Check out [this section](https://github.com/rails/rails-dev-box#virtual-machine-management) on the rails-dev-box repo for more info about handling the virtual machine.
+- Check out [this section](https://github.com/rails/rails-dev-box#virtual-machine-management) on the rails-dev-box repo for more info about handling the VM.

 ## Workflow ##